-Speaking at the event, Catherine-Candice Koffman, head of infrastructure and telecommunications project finance at Nedbank CIB, stated, "Getting involved at this stage of the planning process helps us from a corporate and investment banking perspective to better conceptualise how we can leverage our strategic, operational and sustainability goals to proceed in a way which will contribute to the future master plan.
-At Nedbank CIB we understand the intimate connectivity between leveraging natural resources and converting these into viable economic solutions to ensure the sustainability of our business and the socio-economic ecosystem in which we co-exist."
+"Getting involved at this stage of the planning process helps us from a corporate and investment banking perspective to better conceptualise how we can leverage our strategic, operational and sustainability goals to proceed in a way which will contribute to the future master plan," said Catherine-Candice Koffman, head of infrastructure and telecommunications project finance at Nedbank CIB.

-Cornelius Ruiters, executive: infrastructure and programme management services at the Independent Development Trust (IDT), encouraged urgent and innovative new water infrastructure funding models in South Africa, as well as a focus on enhanced efficiencies in the system.
-"The current funding situation presents us with an enormous range of opportunities, cunningly disguised as insurmountable problems," he noted.

-The Danish ambassador Trine Rask Thygesen, said on the side lines of the summit: "The Government of Denmark has three main aims in supporting South Africa's efforts to improve water security and bridge the infrastructure funding shortfalls: foreign policy and our long-standing partnerships with South Africa, our ongoing interest in helping improve water services, and the fact that Denmark has developed world-class water infrastructure innovations.
-Stringent government regulations around water services in Denmark have driven innovation in the sector, so we now have world-class companies operating in this arena and there are opportunities for our government to support further academic research and innovation in the South African water sector."
+"The current funding situation presents us with an enormous range of opportunities, cunningly disguised as insurmountable problems," said Cornelius Ruiters, executive: infrastructure and programme management services at the Independent Development Trust (IDT), who encouraged urgent and innovative new water infrastructure funding models in South Africa, as well as a focus on enhanced efficiencies in the system.
+"Stringent government regulations around water services in Denmark have driven innovation in the sector, so we now have world class companies operating in this arena and there are opportunities for our government to support further academic research and innovation in the South African water sector," said the Danish ambassador, Trine Rask Thygesen, on the side lines of the summit: "The government of Denmark has three main aims in supporting South Africa's efforts to improve water security and bridge the infrastructure funding shortfalls: foreign policy and our long-standing partnerships with South Africa, our ongoing interest in helping improve water services, and the fact that Denmark has developed world class water infrastructure innovations.